stolostron/multicluster-observability-operator/README.md

 ### Deploy this Operator

-1. Prepare the `StorageClass` and `PersistentVolume` to apply into the existing environment.
+1. If you are using aws environment, skip this step. the `StorageClass` is set as `gp2` by default.
+Prepare the `StorageClass` and `PersistentVolume` to apply into the existing environment.
 For example:
 ```
 kind: StorageClass
 apiVersion: storage.k8s.io/v1